jomsdev/MomentUDT/README.md

 Date(Month, Day, Year);
 ```

-What we want is the compiler checking the types of each parameter:
+What we want is the compiler checking the types of each parameter, we want something like this:

 ```cpp
 Day d(15);